adriaivanitsky/lab-13-adventure/README.md

 ## Quest detail page
 HTML elements
--title
--image
+* title
+* image
--form with multiple choice radio buttons
+* form with multiple choice radio buttons
--character object display somewhere (name, hp, gold) -quest object
+* character object display somewhere (name, hp, gold)
+* quest object
-    id:
+    * id:
-    title:
+    * title:
-    img:
+    * img:
-    description:
+    * description:
-    map: coordinates to position the link on top of the map image
+    * map: coordinates to position the link on top of the map image
-    choices: [{ multipleChoice1}, {multipleChoice2}, {id: , description: , result: , hp: , gold: } }]
+    * choices: [{ multipleChoice1}, {multipleChoice2}, {id: , description: , result: , hp: , gold: } }]
-        description: what the option displays before you select it
+        * description: what the option displays before you select it
-        results: what happens if you select it
+        * results: what happens if you select it

 ## on page load:
 grab data from localStorage and display it